adulfan/devstak_d8/provisioning/roles/apache-config/README.md

 when you do this: if you override a variable the first time you include this role, that override becomes the new default for the next time you include it.

+In fact, if you override a variable when declaring a dependency, then the defaults are overridden even if you include this role from an earlier one.
+Looks like a bug to me:  https://github.com/ansible/ansible/issues/14840 It is safest to define all role variables when including a role.

 ## Variables

 - `apache_name`: used in the vhost and log file names